 Category Archives: Press Release

-PRESS RELEASE: Disabled Police Association hosts ‘world-wide first’ annual conference
+PRESS RELEASE: DPA hosts ‘world-wide first’ annual conference

 The Disabled Police Association (DPA) held its inaugural annual conference on 5th June 2019, an international first in policing.